abhishekpratapa/Comfort-Sensor/README.md

 I finally arrived on the conclusion that the environment around me was partially causing these symptoms.
 I decided to build a sensor that told me the humidity and temperature readings in my environment; it would sort of be like a comfort indicator to determine whether these headaches were caused by my surroundings.

+In the future I'd like to expand it to be able to detect bacterial and hygiene levels in the air.
+Think of it as sort of a smoke detector for bacteria and all health related things.

 ## Prototyping

 ### Planning the User Experience